plumed/masterclass-21-2/README.md

 ### Exercise 7: Dealing with correlated data

-In this exercise, you will review everything you have done in the previous two sections.  <b>You should</b>:
+In this exercise, you will review everything you have done in the previous two exercises.  <b>You should</b>:

 - Calculate block averages for the data in `correlated_data`.
 Calculate the error on the average of the block average.
 - Calculate bootstrap averages for the data in `correlated_data`.
 Calculate the error from the bootstrap averages.